palaa159/Docs/3rd Party Software/05-BrainBay.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/Third_party_software/BrainBay_Cyton_connected.png?raw=true" width="50%">

 You're now streaming data from your board!
-In the next section, we'll show a simple application of
+In the next section, we'll show a simple example of how to use and display your OpenBCI data using BrainBay tools.

 ## Quick Project: Using the Oscilloscope Tool